Week 17 NFL Power Rankings: Non-quarterback MVPs for all 32 teams

 Week 16 ranking: 11

 Non-QB MVP: LB Bobby Wagner.
 A case could easily be made for Chris Carson now that he's become the team's first 1,000-yard rusher since Marshawn Lynch in 2014, but the pick here is Wagner.
-He's well over 100 tackles for the seventh straight season, he's excelled in pass coverage and he's held together a defense that lost so many marquee names over the past calendar year.
+He's well over 100 tackles for the seventh straight season, he has excelled in pass coverage and he's held together a defense that lost so many marquee names over the past calendar year.
 And he's done it largely without linebacker mate K.J.
 Wright, which has put even more on Wagner's plate in terms of pre-snap communication. -- Brady Henderson

 10. Indianapolis Colts (9-6)